WelehoBRUDER/Dungeons-of-Tavaraen/MODDING_DOCS.md

   ```

   - Item names are by default in english, and thus don't need to added to the **english** object.
-  - When adding localisation for a name, you need to '\_name' to the end of the key.
+  - When adding localisation for a name, you need to add '\_name' to the end of the key.
   - For example, the key **sword** needs to be **sword_name**.

 - You have now finished your first mod!
 Share it on discord or something!